OpenFutbol/chicago-neighborhood-soccer/CODE_OF_CONDUCT.md

 # Code of Conduct
+Chicago Neighborhood Soccer
 v1.0.0, February 2023

 ## Motive
-In adopting this Chicago Soccer Neighborhood (NBHD) Community Code of Conduct, we are committed to strengthen a welcoming surrounding for joint effort, innovation, and the free exchange of ideas for developing, maintaining, and using open source software.
-We pledge to certify all contributor to actively engage and help build an open source community for pickup soccer as a public good.
+In adopting this Code of Conduct, we all are committed toward creating a welcoming environment to promote three exchange of ideas through collaboraion for  innovation.
+This includes but is not limited to developing, maintaining, and using open source software.
+We pledge to activity maintain contribution and help build an open source community for pickup soccer as a public good.

-We want all members of this community to interact regardless of race, gender identity, religion, creed, color, marital status, genetic information, age, nationality or any other disability.

-## Belief
-Community Values we promote:

-- Be audience centered
-- Be calm and professional in discussions and communicate via active listening
-- Respectfully accepting evaluation and disapproval
-- Always aim best for the community
+# Our Community
+Members of the Python community are open, considerate, and respectful.
+Behaviours that reinforce these values contribute to a positive environment, and include:

+- Being open.
+Members of the community are open to collaboration, whether it's on PEPs, patches, problems, or otherwise.
+- Focusing on what is best for the community.
+We're respectful of the processes set forth in the community, and we work within them.
+- Acknowledging time and effort.
+We're respectful of the volunteer efforts that permeate the Python community.
+We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
+- Being respectful of differing viewpoints and experiences.
+We're receptive to constructive comments and criticism, as the experiences and skill sets of other members contribute to the whole of our efforts.
+- Showing empathy towards other community members.
+We're attentive in our communications, whether in person or online, and we're tactful when approaching differing views.
-- Respect all members of the community
+- Being considerate.
+Members of the community are considerate of their peers -- other Python users.

-Values we do not promote:

-- Any kind of harassment, aggression, and intimidation
-- Personal threats & attacks, Stalking, vulgar language, Insulting statement
+- Being respectful.
+We're respectful of others, their positions, their skills, their commitments, and their efforts.
+- Gracefully accepting constructive criticism.
+When we disagree, we are courteous in raising our issues.
+- Using welcoming and inclusive language.
+We're accepting of all who wish to take part in our activities, fostering an environment where anyone can participate and everyone can make a difference.

+# Our Standard
+Every member of our community has the right to have their identity respected.
+The Python community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.

+# Inappropraite behavior

+Examples of unacceptable behavior by participants include:

+- Harassment of any participants in any form
+- Deliberate intimidation, stalking, or following
+- Logging or taking screenshots of online activity for harassment purposes
+- Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Violent threats or language directed against another person
+- Incitement of violence or harassment towards any individual, including encouraging a person to commit suicide or to engage in self-harm
+- Creating additional online accounts in order to harass another person or circumvent a ban
+- Sexual language and imagery in online communities or in any conference venue, including talks
+- Insults, put downs, or jokes that are based upon stereotypes, that are exclusionary, or that hold others up for ridicule
+- Excessive swearing
-- Sharing disrespecttful sketches or cartoons
+- Unwelcome sexual attention or advances
-- Disparaging Posting(social media, email etc.) on members of the community
+- Unwelcome physical contact, including simulated physical contact (eg, textual descriptions like "hug" or "backrub") without consent or after a request to stop
+- Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
+- Sustained disruption of online community discussions, in-person presentations, or other in-person events
+- Continued one-on-one communication after requests to cease
+- Other conduct that is inappropriate for a professional audience including people of many different backgrounds
+- Community members asked to stop any inappropriate behavior are expected to comply immediately.

 ## Reporting
 Community & Project maintainers/admins have all the rights to remove offensive content that are not aligned with our code of conduct.
 To report any complaint or inappropriate behavior you can also contact [nbhdsoccer@gmail.com](mailto:nbhdsoccer@gmail.com).

 ## Enforcement
-If the NBHD team receives any misconduct which voilates our values, then violations of this Code of Conduct may result in:
+If the OpenFutbol / NBHD team receives any misconduct which voilates our values, then violations of this Code of Conduct may result in:
   * Disqualification from our upcoming Events
   * Being blocked from all platforms.